UBC-Solar/sunlink/docs/API.md

 **RESPONSE NOTES:**

 1. The `all_responses` field is a list of dictionaries which contain information about the parsing result of each valid message in the chunk that was sent to the parser.
-This chunk is typically received from `serial.Serial.read(CHUNK_SIZE).hex()`.
-This was done to abstract all parsing logic to the parser and to free up time for `link_telemetry.py` to focus on reading the serial data and sending it.
+This chunk is typically received from `serial.Serial.read(CHUNK_SIZE).decode('latin-1)` (Note that .hex() was only applied for visual aid in these docs otherwise you must send a latin-1 encoded string).
 2. The `result` field can be one of `'OK'` or `'PARSE_FAIL'`.

     - `'OK'` => parsing completed successfully